Félix Hernández: 2015 season: Final All-Star selection

-2016 season

-Félix Hernández prepares to deliver to right fielder Aaron Judge of the New York Yankees, August 20, 2017.
+2016 season: Franchise strikeout and win records

 Hernández started on Opening Day again on April 4.
 He would lose for the first time ever on Opening Day, pitching six innings, walking five and striking out six.
 He gave up three runs, one earned.
+It was hos his ninth Opening Day start, the most by any MLB pitcher before his 30th birthday.

-Two starts later at Yankee Stadium, Hernández tied Randy Johnson for most strikeouts as a Mariner, with 2,162, striking out Didi Gregorius looking for the final out of the fifth inning.
-The next start, Hernández surpassed Randy Johnson's record for most strikeouts by a Mariners' pitcher by striking out Rafael Ortega of the Los Angeles Angels for the second out in the bottom of the first inning.
-On May 9, Hernández recorded the 146th win of his career against the Tampa Bay Rays, surpassing Jamie Moyer for most wins as a Seattle Mariner.
+Two starts later at Yankee Stadium, Hernández tied Randy Johnson for most strikeouts as a Mariner, with 2,162, striking out Didi Gregorius looking.
+The next start, Hernández surpassed Randy Johnson's record for most strikeouts in franchise history by striking out Rafael Ortega of the Los Angeles Angels in the first inning.
+On May 9, Hernández recorded the 146th win of his career against the Tampa Bay Rays, surpassing Jamie Moyer for most wins for Seattle.
 On June 1, Hernández was placed on the 15-day disabled list due to a right calf strain after jumping up to celebrate a home run.
-On August 15, Hernández earned his 150th career win, defeating Mike Trout and the Angels by a score of 3–2.
+On August 15, he earned his 150th career win, defeating the Angels by a score of 3–2.
 This milestone win occurred on the fourth anniversary of his perfect game.

-Hernández finished the season with an 11-8 record and a 3.82 earned run average.
+Hernández finished the season with an 11–8 record and 3.82 ERA.

-2017 season
+2017 season: shoulder injury

+Hernández (left) prepares to deliver to Aaron Judge of the New York Yankees on August 20, 2017.

-On April 25, Hernández was removed from the game after an apparent shoulder injury.
-The next day, on April 26, further tests revealed that he was diagnosed with right shoulder inflammation, which landed him on the 10-day disabled list.
-After spending 2 months on the disabled list, he was activated on the weekend of June 24, winning a game against the Houston Astros 13-3 and striking out eight batters.
+On April 25, 2017, Hernández was removed from the game after an apparent shoulder injury.
+The next day, further tests revealed that he was diagnosed with right shoulder inflammation, which landed him on the 10-day disabled list.
+After spending two months on the disabled list, he was activated on the weekend of June 24, winning a game against the Astros 13–3 and striking out eight batters.
 On August 5, Hernández was placed on the disabled list again, due to right biceps tendinitis.
-It was later revealed that he would miss from three to four weeks due to right shoulder bursitis.
+It was later revealed that he would miss from three-to-four weeks due to right shoulder bursitis.

-In 2017, Hernández went 6-5 with a 4.36 ERA.
+In 2017, Hernández went 6–5 with a 4.36 ERA.